geodynamics/pylith/docs/user/examples/subduction-3d/step03-interseismic.md

 * `pylithapp.problem.bc` Parameters for describing the boundary conditions that override the defaults.

 For aseismic slip we use the `KinSrcConstRate` kinematic source to prescribe a constant slip rate.
-We also adjust the nodesets used for the boundary conditions to remove overlap with the slab to allow the slab to move independently.
+We also adjust the groups used for the boundary conditions to remove overlap with the slab to allow the slab to move independently.
+We adjust the displacement scale to match the slow deformation and tighten the KSP absolute tolerance to facilitate convergence in a single SNES iteration.

 ```{code-block} console
 ---